Alfafc/nuka-carousel/README.md

 #nuka-carousel

-(this is a clean fork of https://github.com/FormidableLabs/nuka-carousel with some pull-requests applied)
+Fork of https://github.com/FormidableLabs/nuka-carousel with some pull-requests applied

 ******************************
 Pull-request applied: